 Avoid using these products entirely.

 Disulfoton is part of a class of pesticides, called organophosphates, which have by and large been pulled off the market.
-It’s still around, however, and turns up in rose-protecting products such as Ortho Rose Pride.
+It’s still around, however, and turns up in some rose-protecting products.

 It’s often mixed with fertilizers such as blood and bone meal, making it even more appealing to the canine palate.